MicrosoftDocs/windowsserverdocs/EssentialsDocs/manage/Manage-Remote-Web-Access-in-Windows-Server-Essentials.md

 ###  <a name="BKMK_PersonalizedNames"></a> Understand Microsoft personalized domain names
  A Microsoft personalized domain name includes the following features:

--   A custom domain name for --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Remote Web Access (for example, *yourhostname*.remotewebaccess.com).
+-   A custom domain name for  Remote Web Access (for example, *yourhostname*.remotewebaccess.com).
 Your domain name is associated with your public IP address.

--   A DNS dynamic update protocol service so that --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Remote Web Access using your domain name will not be interrupted if your public IP address changes.
+-   A DNS dynamic update protocol service so that  Remote Web Access using your domain name will not be interrupted if your public IP address changes.
 Typically, Internet Service Providers (ISPs) for your organization’s broadband connections provide dynamic public IP addresses that can change.

 -   A trusted certificate associated with the domain name.